Nicaragua, Nicaragua: What to pack, what to wear, and when to go [2022]

 February

-February for Nicaragua is extremely hot.
+February in this region can be very hot.
 Temperatures average in the high 70s F (mid 20s C), with daytime temperatures significantly higher.

 What to wear/what to pack: